-The time-dependent Schrodinger equation with open boundaries
+The time-dependent Schrödinger equation with open boundaries

 by Cemal Yalabik, Bilkent University, Physics Department.
-April 1998
+April 1998 (Ported to Javascript 2025)

 Things to watch: